JLErvin/squash/README.md

 # squash

 squash is a theme manager for unix systems.
-It is desinged to manage and apply user-created themes on a variety of window managers and applications squash is not intended to be an automatic themer like `wal` - instead it is desinged to save and quickly apply user-created themes.
+It is desinged to manage and apply user-created themes on a variety of window managers and applications. squash is not intended to be an automatic themer like `wal` - instead it is desinged to save and quickly apply user-created themes.